kingluddite/web-dev-notes/development/tools/vim/00-vim-keyboard-shortcuts.md

 * If you are sure you don’t need any vim swap files in a directory tree and want to get rid of them, you can use the following command in the directory while vim is not running (not even in another window or even a different login session):
 * This will delete all files whose names end with .swk, .swl, .swm, .swn, .swo, or .swp in the current directory tree

+## Visual Block Mode
+`ctrl` + `v`
+select column
+move to right to highlight all words x to cut them shift + i to type new word esc and all words will be updated at same time

 ## Open html file in Chrome browser (file:///)
 `:!open % -a Google\ Chrome`